adreaisbad/TinyDash-Dashactyl-Theme/README.md

-# TinyDash theme for Dashactyl v0.4
+# TinyDash Theme for Dashactyl v0.4

 **IMPORTANT: THIS THEME IS OUTDATED AND SHOULD NOT BE USED**

+This theme has been previously used by AlacticHost.

 ## Installation
 1. Download all files and upload to your Dashactyl folder.